Wednesday, April 11, 2018

 Navajo men, women, and children.

-Took the thirty three they spared
+Took the thirty-three they spared

 back to Chihuahua to serve as slaves.

-Outside a big new grocery store
+At a big new grocery store

-points to his cap on which the word Army
+to his cap on which the word

-is written.
 Says he's a vet, asks for money.

-I say, me too and give him a five
+I say, me too and give him

-and a hoagie sandwich.
+a hoagie sandwich.

-ate three new born kittens.
+the raccoons ate three newborn kittens.

 Left their eviscerated bodies